The Breeze (South Devon)

-The Breeze (South Devon) was a local radio station serving South Devon, England.
+The Breeze (South Devon) was an Independent Local Radio station serving South Devon, England.

 The station was folded into Greatest Hits Radio South West, as part of a rebrand, on 1 September 2020.

 The Breeze South Devon

-The Breeze South Devon was the independent radio station for Torbay and South Devon, which formed a part of The Breeze network.
+The Breeze South Devon was the Independent Local Radio station for Torbay and South Devon, which formed a part of The Breeze network.
 Before this, the station was originally called Palm 105.5 until September 2015, following its acquisition the year previous.

 The station now only consists of one local drive time show, hosted by the former Breeze presenter Tony Wright.

 History

 Palm FM was set up in 1998 and was the first to run a Restricted Service Licence in the area.

 In 1994, Jo Corben-Richards (aka CJ Munroe), former Senior Producer/Presenter for DevonAir Radio, applied for a Restricted Service Licence specifically for the Torbay area with the backing of local lawyer and property developer, Roger Richards and local businesswoman Julia Milton-Head.
 Whilst at DevonAir, CJ had tried to persuade them to maintain an opt-out radio service for the Torbay area.

 Permission for an RSL was initially granted by the Radio Authority, but subsequently objected to by the owners of Exeter/Torbay licence, Gemini FM.

 In 1997, CJ and Roger gained further support from local businessmen and the like to proceed with the development of a local radio service for Torbay.